 Each PoStep60 has it’s own unique serial number.
 The serial number can be used to enumerate USB device when more then one PoStep60 is connected to computer.

-Device uses endpoint IN and endpoint OUT descriptor as shown above.
-Data package size 64 Bytes is the same for both direction.
+The device uses endpoint IN and endpoint OUT descriptors as shown above.
+The data package size 64 Bytes is the same for both directions.
 More information you can find in PoStep60 User manual.

 How to start programming

-At start, choose your favourite software development tool.
-For our example we used a VisualStudio19 and libusb.h library.
+At the start, choose your favorite software development tool.
+For our example, we used a VisualStudio19 and libusb.h library.
 For more advanced applications you will need some additional knowledge about the specific driver which you will find in a IC’s data-sheet.
 The exact IC type number you can find in a PoStep60 user manual.

-In next lines we will introduce basic example how connect to device and send a specific command.
+In the next lines we will introduce a basic example how to connect to the device and send a specific command.

 First we define PoStep60 specific PID and VID (product and vendor identity) and declare USB session.